5 Small Reptile Pets That Live Happily in a 20-gallon Tank

 Wrapping Up

-Many amazing reptiles live comfortably in 20-gallon reptile enclosures, like geckos, anoles, and smaller snakes.
+Many amazing reptiles live comfortably in 20-gallon reptile enclosures like geckos, anoles, and smaller snakes.

-Is your new reptile arboreal and frequently active?
-Is your snake growing larger than you expected?
+That being said, you should always research your specific pet.
+Is your little buddy arboreal and frequently active?
+Is it growing larger than you expected?
 Do you want your pet to have more space, regardless of its size?

 Find the enclosure that you and your reptile will love.